wayfareio/wayfare.io/startups/idea-weekend.markdown

   image: "/assets/images/elisha-avne.jpg"
   title: Integration Guide
   company: Weekend Facilitator
-  text: Elisha Avne is the Program Development Manager at Wayfare and an Integration
+  text: Elisha Avne is the Program Development Manager at FLDWRK and an Integration
     guide for our startup programs, where she has helped guide many organizations as they build their organizations from MVP to sustainability.
 She loves helping entrepreneurs, founders, and teams build and develop their organizations to reach